pmd/pmd/src/site/markdown/usage/cpd-usage.md

 the CPD task as usual and right after it invoke the Ant XSLT script like this:

     <xslt in="cpd.xml" style="etc/xslt/cpdhtml.xslt" out="cpd.html" />

-## Command line usage

-To run CPD from the command line, just give it the minimum duplicate size and the source directory:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /usr/local/java/src/java

-You can also specify the language:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /path/to/c/source --language cpp

-You may wish to check sources that are stored in different directories:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /path/to/other/source  --files /path/to/other/source --files /path/to/other/source --language fortran

-<em>There should be no limit to the number of '--files', you may add...
-But if you stumble one, please tell us !</em>

-And if you're checking a C source tree with duplicate files in different architecture directories you can skip those using --skip-duplicate-files:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /path/to/c/source --language cpp --skip-duplicate-files

-You can also the encoding to use when parsing files:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /usr/local/java/src/java --encoding utf-16le

-You can also specify a report format - here we're using the XML report:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /usr/local/java/src/java --format net.sourceforge.pmd.cpd.XMLRenderer

-The default format is a text report, and there's also a `net.sourceforge.pmd.cpd.CSVRenderer` report.

-Note that CPD is pretty memory-hungry; you may need to give Java more memory to run it, like this:

-    $ java -Xmx512m net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --files /usr/local/java/src/java

-If you specify a source directory but don't want to scan the sub-directories, you can use the non-recursive option:

-    $ java net.sourceforge.pmd.cpd.CPD --minimum-tokens 100 --non-recursive --files /usr/local/java/src/java

-Please note that if CPD detects duplicated source code, it will exit with status 4 (since 5.0).
-This behavior has been introduced to ease CPD integration into scrips or hook, such as SVN hooks.

 ## Suppression